This post originally appeared on Parent Co.

 Water is everywhere.
 Our bodies are 70 percent water and about the same percentage of the earth’s surface is covered in water.
 It’s no surprise that throughout time people have been attracted to water for its many beneficial properties – like beauty and tranquility.

 Now, science actually shows that being in and around water can calm our bodies and minds.
+It is clear that water demonstrates the importance of nature in our life.
 Here are three ways that water can help your children relax.

 Have you ever lost yourself in the beauty of the ocean, a flowing waterfall, or even an aquarium?
 You are certainly not alone.
 Water is known to give us a sense of peace and serenity.
 In fact, medical studies have found less cortisol (the stress hormone) and more serotonin, oxytocin, and dopamine (the feel-good hormones) in people as they spend time in, on, or around the ocean.